FAQ

 Our classes are designed as school-year-long programs, meeting from September through May.
 Families are encouraged to continue for the full school year for maximum benefit.

 However, we do continue to enroll throughout the year if there is space available in a class.
-If you’re looking to join a class that has already started, you can use our online registration form.
+If you’re looking to join a class that has already started, you can use our online waitlist form.
 If you have questions, you are welcome to contact the instructor / registrar for the class you’re interested in, listed on the class schedule.

 Back to Top